top of page

 If you've had similar experiences, you've probably also reached a similar point where it's like "that's enough!
 One way or another I need to break these cycles!".

 There's so much conflicting information about narcissism swirling around out there and some of it is highly disturbing!
-I'm sure there are many people who've been re-traumatised by things they've heard about narcissism and feeling like they've been close to someone who's truly evil.
+I'm sure there are many people who've been re-traumatised by things they've heard about narcissism and feeling like they're dealing with someone who's truly evil.

 I don't want that for you.